 BELLUS Health is focused on developing drugs for rare diseases, starting with conditions that affect the kidneys.

-KIACTA™ is also being developed as a treatment in a second indication called sarcoidosis, a rare inflammatory condition that affects the lungs.
-A Phase II trial is expected to begin in the second half of 2015.
+KIACTA™ is also being developed as a treatment in a second indication called sarcoidosis, a rare, potentially fatal inflammatory condition that affects the lungs.
+An investigational new drug application (IND) for a